luke-b-hunter/ajvot4-thesis-presentation/presentation.md

 # *Visuals for Slovenian street*

 The visuals are made with two styles.
 The first is a pictogramic style where the pictograms symbolize Slovaks in a stereotypical way.
 The pictograms also symbolize the same pictograms that can be found on exit signs.
 This whole style is inspired by pictograms of people that you can find on various street signs.
+The pictogramic style would be informative since the movement is trying to introduce itself and it's intentions to the public.
 The second style is a humorous collage of various people and objects that symbolize the performance.
 The collage style would be used mainly for promotional brochures that would promote the performance.
 Each visuals would use the colours of the country's flag the street is named after.
 In the case for Slovenian street it is red, white and blue.

-# Guerilla promotion
+# *Guerilla promotion*

 Another guerilla promotion could be used for the promotion of the performance, where the pictogram from the visual could be used as a standalone symbol on walls that could be easily reproduced throughout the district and street.

 # *Online posts*

 Online posts form an online strategy that would first promote the point in the platform and than explain the local problem behind it.
-The posts would use a formal style and a collage style to add in the humorous aspect.
+The posts would use a formal style and a humorous collage style to add in the frivolous aspect.
+The collage styled posts use a humorous poetic style of talking.
 At the end of the performance a post promoting the flag raising ceremony would show up on the feed.
-A similar system would be used for Instagram where photos of the performance would be added.
+A similar system would be used for Instagram where photos of the performance would be added after the end of it.

 # *Merchandising for Slovenian street*